 I am a loyal tea drinker, but I am not sure if I would want to pour myself a cup of chai in a $3 million teapot.
 It might not flow down as smoothly, considering the mere sheen and sparkle of the most expensive teapot in the world – Guinness certified.
 Called The Egoist, the kettle was created “to raise awareness globally of the historic and cultural importance of tea”.
-Designer of this unique piece is Nirmal Sethia, founder of the N Sethia Foundation and Newby Teas of London.
-The teapot was made by Milanese jeweller Scavia.
-And here are the works – entirely paved in cut 1,658 D and E colour grade diamonds and 386 rubies, with a central 6.67 carat Thai ruby.
-A ruby bead tops the lid which Sethia explains has the effect as shining “like sun of Southeast Asia”.
+The designer of this unique piece is Nirmal Sethia, founder of the N Sethia Foundation and Newby Teas of London.
+The teapot was made by Milanese jeweler Scavia.
+And here are the works – entirely paved in cut 1,658 D and E color grade diamonds and 386 rubies, with a central 6.67 carat Thai ruby.
+A ruby bead tops the lid which Sethia explains has the effect as shining “like the sun of Southeast Asia”.

 This teapot is part of The Chitra Collection which now calculates a total worth of $212 million.
 Sethia intends to unveil this next year.
-It includes more than 1,700 pieces so unique such as Lord Nelson’s silver teapot, a silver tea set belonged to Winston Churchill’s daughter, Lady Mary Soames, a 1,000-year-old Chinese Song Dynasty set and a hand-painted service which Louis XVIII paid 10,000 francs for in 1816.
+It includes more than 1,700 pieces so unique such as Lord Nelson’s silver teapot, a silver tea set belonged to Winston Churchill’s daughter, Lady Mary Soames, a 1,000-year-old Chinese Song Dynasty set, and a hand-painted service which Louis XVIII paid 10,000 francs for in 1816.

-Chitra, is Sethia’s Mumtaz Mahal, and The Chitra Collection his Taj Mahal for her.
+Chitra is Sethia’s Mumtaz Mahal, and The Chitra Collection his Taj Mahal for her.
 The collection was made in loving memory of his wife.
 What a wonderful story, and what a fitting crown on top.